destineead/garment-of-god/README.md

 <details open>
   <summary> Home Page </summary>
    When navigating to Garment of God you will see our Home page.
-Scrol down to see the owners, their story, as well as customer selfies!
+Scroll down to see the owners, their story, as well as customer selfies!
 </details>

 <details>